 Parent's private vehicles

-Building Maintenance Model Policy
+Building Maintenance Policy

 The Board of The Leadership School adopts the following policy effective on the date of adoption by the Board.

-Safe and adequate grounds shall be maintained for the educational and recreational programs provided at the School.
-The Governing Board shall maintain the building(s) and equipment through a continuous program of assessment, repair, reconditioning, and remodeling.
-[The Board’s Facilities Committee], in collaboration with the School Leader or his/her designee shall develop and implement capital improvement projects that ensure proper maintenance of the school in accordance with the approved budget.
+Safe and adequate grounds shall be maintained for the educational and recreational programs providing at the School.
+The Governing Board shall maintain the building(s) and equipment though a continuous program of assessment, repair, reconditioning, and renovation.
+The Board’s Finance and Facilities Committee, in collaboration with the School Leader or their designee shall develop and implement capital improvement projects that ensure proper maintenance of the school in accordance with the approved budget.

-The School Leader or his/her designee shall manage janitorial and custodial staff in maintaining all school facilities and grounds.
+The School Leader or their designee shall manage janitorial and custodial staff in maintaining all school facilities and grounds.

-Student Group Use of Facilities Model Policy[required]
+Student Group Use of Facilities Policy

 The Board of The Leadership School adopts the following policy effective on the date of adoption by the Board.